tb1402/openlauncher/README.md

 - disable uninstall and app info options
 - disable creation of widgets and shortcuts
 - lock wifi, bt, gps or airplane mode, so they stay always on or off
+- lock access to notification panel (samsung devices only)

 ### Why I forked openlauncher